+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
 Losartan has not been well studied for use during pregnancy.
-It is not known if losartan can increase the chance of birth defects when used in the first trimester of pregnancy.
+Based on the studies reviewed, it is not known if losartan can increase the chance of birth defects when used in the first trimester of pregnancy.
 There are case reports with typical outcomes after first trimester exposure to losartan when the medication was not used throughout pregnancy.
-One small study looked at 20 pregnancies exposed to the class of ARB medications.
-The study reported that 1 infant had craniosynostosis (when the bones in the skull join together too early) and another had inguinal hernia (when soft tissue bulges through a weak place in the belly muscles).
-Some of the women in this study had diabetes, which has also been linked to an increased chance of birth defects.
+One small study that looked at 20 pregnancies exposed to the class of ARB medications reported one infant with craniosynostosis (when the bones in the skull join together too early) and another with inguinal hernia (when soft tissue bulges through a weak place in the belly muscles).
+Some of the people in this study had diabetes, which has also been linked to an increased chance for birth defects.
 It is not known if the medication taken, or other factors caused the reported birth defects.

-Using losartan in the 2nd and 3rd trimesters can increase the chance of other pregnancy complications, such as low amniotic fluid (the fluid that surrounds the baby).
-Low amniotic fluid levels can cause birth defects.
+Using losartan in the 2^{nd} and 3^{nd} trimesters can increase the chance for other pregnancy complications, such as low amniotic fluid (the fluid that surrounds the baby).
+Low amniotic fluid levels could cause birth defects.
 This is discussed in more detail below.